 - The degree to which a precautionary approach can be adopted in the siting and design of proposals and/or inclusion of mitigation measures.
 It may be possible for some applications to be progressed with a precautionary approach, by assuming the presence of likely species and taking any potentially significant impacts into account in the siting and design of proposals and/or inclusion of mitigation measures.
 For example, avoiding areas where there may be a breeding or resting place of a protected species.

 - How long restrictions are going to affect survey work and the extent of the gaps in survey and assessment information.
-There has been some additional scope for survey work to be undertaken, though we appreciate it may still not be possible.
-In some cases, sufficient information may still be gathered if only part of the survey period is lost this year.
-Where there is an essential gap in a survey, it may be acceptable to fill it with a partial survey at the start of the survey period next year.
+In some cases, sufficient information may still be gathered if only part of a survey period has been lost.
+Where there is an essential gap in a survey, it may be acceptable to fill it with a partial survey at the start of the survey period in the following year.
 This is likely to be appropriate, for example, with bat activity surveys, but more difficult for bird surveys such as vantage point watches where the presence or locations of key breeding bird species is less predictable from one year to the next.
-LVIAs should be accompanied by the standard range of figures appropriate for the development.
+LVIA should be accompanied by the standard range of figures appropriate for the development.
 If you are unable to capture the required viewpoint photography for an LVIA and plan to submit an application without this, please discuss with the planning authority in the first instance, and we can advise if necessary.

 This is interim advice for now, given the dynamic situation we are in.
 If you have any queries in the meantime, please contact email@example.com.